 Trade associations often are excellent sources of information on an industry.
 Here are some relevant restaurant industry associations:

 - National Restaurant Association

-- State Restaurant Associations – from the National Restaurant Association, drop down by state
+- State Restaurant Associations – select state from drop down

 - Green Restaurant Association